Semicolonstartingtexts/conversationhubstandards/standards.md

 Generate a new segment name… followed by a reference to a segment described in the rest of the phrase without the confirmation, to generate a new not actual or fictional name for the segment, or without one, for the current segment, if the user holds an owner role of the segment, if starting a system command

-Clear the segment… moving… to… clears a segment from an endpoint or waypoint taking the users described to the segments described, if starting a system command given by an owning, managing or governing entity of the system
+Cancel the segment… moving… to… cancel a segment from an endpoint or waypoint taking the users described to the segments described, if starting a system command given by an owning, managing or governing entity of the system

-Clear the segment… and hang up the segment… clears a segment from an endpoint or waypoint hanging up on the users, if starting a system command given by an owning, managing or governing entity of the system
+Cancel the segment… and hang up the segment… cancel a segment from an endpoint or waypoint hanging up on the users, if starting a system command given by an owning, managing or governing entity of the system

 Add a node to … stacks a definition of the node inheriting from and stacked on the waypoint if the requester is an administrator or owner of the waypoint and is on a server on a waypoint, or endpoint if the requester is an administrator or owner of the endpoint is on a server on an endpoint, on the respective waypoint or endpoint referenced in the phrase if owned by the owner, and sets the owner of the node to the requester unless requesting on another user’s behalf then to the other user if starting a system command